michelp/glaph/README.md

 right concrete function (for matrices with double floating point arguments, as given in this example).

+glaph takes this idea even further, instead of `GrB_Matrix_setElement`, the `ASSIGN` macro can handle the scalar case as well as the already supported vector and matrix cases.

 ## Keyword arguments?

 Everyone knows C doesn't have keyword arguments.
 Glaph bends reality